Table of Contents

 Hecate’s Wheel, also known as the Stropholos of Hecate, is an ancient Greek symbol used to represent the Moon Goddess Hecate.
 The emblem is a Wicca symbol, particularly of the Hellenic Recon and Dianic Traditions.
 Here’s what it symbolized and why it continues to be an important symbol in the modern age.

 In the 5th century B.C.E, representations of Hecate in triplicate were found, giving way to her portrayal of the stages of womanhood.
-However, the earliest images of the Wheel are on curse tablets from 1st century C.E. with pictures of Hecate and her Wheel.
+However, the earliest images of the Wheel are on curse tablets from 1st century C.E.
+These depict Hecate with her Wheel.
 It’s possible that these were images of Aphrodite as there was an overlap in the depiction of the Goddesses.

-Today, the symbol is an important one among Neopagan and Wiccan groups as a meaningful pagan symbol.back to menu ↑
+Today, the symbol is an important one among Neopagan and Wiccan groups as a meaningful pagan symbol.

 Hecate’s Wheel Symbol

 Hecate’s Wheel is a visual representation of the Triple Goddess, consisting of a visual maze with three distinct whirls that are connected in the center.

 The symbol is said to be the depiction of a labyrinthine serpent around a central spiral.
 The labyrinthine snake is representative of rebirth and renewal and relates to the three faces of Hecate.